Optimal Control of Thin-Film Flow on a Flexible Topography: Model of thin-film flow over a flexible topography

+This means there is a disjoining pressure $\Pi(h)=-\phi^{\prime}(h)=Ah^{-3}$ in the model to allow for the possibility of film rupture.
+Here, \(A\) is the dimensionless Hamaker constant.

-In \eqref{ht}, we introduced $\mu$ to reduce the fourth-order thin film PDE to a coupled system of second-order equations\footnote{Furthermore, when integrating $\mu$ using the finite element method, we find that the highest derivative is of the first order when we apply test functions.}.
-In \eqref{mu1}, the disjoining pressure $\Pi(h)=-\phi^{\prime}(h)$ is included to model film rupture, where $\phi(h)$ represents the interface potential capturing molecular interactions between liquid molecules and air \cite{duran2019instability} (see Section \ref{regul1} for examples of \(\phi(h)\)).
-Here, $C_a$ and $B_o$ denote the capillary and Bond numbers, respectively\footnote{The capillary and Bond numbers are dimensionless parameters common in fluid dynamics problems.
+The second term on the right-hand side of \eqref{mu1} is associated with the action of gravity, and the last term reflects the effect of surface tension, where $C_a$ and $B_o$ denote the capillary and Bond numbers, respectively\footnote{The capillary and Bond numbers are dimensionless parameters common in fluid dynamics problems.
 They represent the importance of viscous forces or gravitational forces compared to surface tension forces on a fluid's surface, respectively.
 They are defined as where $\bar{\mu}$ and $\rho$ are the fluid's viscosity and density, respectively, $U$ is a typical velocity, $\sigma$ is the surface tension, $h_0$ is a typical length scale, and $g$ is gravity.
 See~\cite{kalogirou2020nonlinear} for typical values these parameters can take in real-life scenarios}.
-Equation \eqref{flexible} represents a one-dimensional force balance on the topography, considering both the topography's damping and its elastic characteristics, where $f$ represents an external force that influences the topography.
-The parameters $c$ and $\gamma$ are dimensionless measures of the topography tension and film damping, respectively~\cite{alexander2020stability}.
+Furthermore, equation \eqref{flexible} represents a force balance on the substrate, containing a damping term $(s_{xx})$ that emerges from substrate tension, and a term $(h_{xx}+B_{o} h)$ that represents the pressure exerted on the substrate by the film.
+The parameters $c$ and $\gamma$ are dimensionless measures of the topography tension and film damping, respectively.
+The formulation of \eqref{flexible} also includes an external forcing term $f$, which enables direct control of the substrate dynamics.

+To place our model~\eqref{Mixed} in context, we discuss how it relates with other models derived in the literature.
+In the absence of disjoining pressure~\(\phi^{\prime}(h)=0\), and when the substrate is flat ($s\equiv 0$) or rigid, equations \eqref{ht}-\eqref{mu1} reduce to the well-established thin-film equation on a horizontal substrate, as used in \citep{hammond1983nonlinear,oron1997long} and \citep{jensen2004thin,tseluiko2013stability} for rigid substrates.
+Our model couples thin-film and flexible-substrate dynamics, and extends existing models in the literature (e.g.~\cite{matar2007dynamics, halpern1992fluid}) by additionally incorporating the effects of gravity, disjoining pressure and substrate forcing.
+The latter is particularly important in this work, as it allows the wall to be controlled actively.

 The system is solved over a time interval $t\in[0, T]$, where $T$ is the final time, and in a finite domain of arbitrary length $L$, i.e. $x \in \Omega \coloneq [0, L]$.
 The initial conditions are specified by setting